ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_1_intro.rst

 Retrieve data from MARS
 ***********************

-Create a new icon - select `Mars Retrieval <https://confluence.ecmwf.int/display/METV/MARS+Retrieval>`_ from the list.
+Create a new icon - select :ref:`Mars Retrieval <retrieve_icon>` from the list.
 Edit the icon and set the following parameters to retrieve relative humidity on a 1x1 degree grid on the standard MARS pressure levels:

 .. list-table::